 called brachytherapy, which dramatically shortens the radiation therapy

-process to only five days, compared with the six weeks required for external
+process to only one week, compared with the four weeks required for external

 radiation therapy.
 The procedure enables radiation specialists to deliver

 higher doses of radiation to very defined areas of the breast without

 Dr. Sophia Bornstein is a board-certified radiation oncologist at Mid-Columbia

 Medical Center’s Celilo Cancer Center.